volkanlab/beats_sides_olfactory_circuit_Drosophila_Duan_PlosBio2026/Evolutionary_Analyses_beats_sides_across_insect_species/scRNAseq_OBiroi/README.md

 The following dataset can be found in https://zenodo.org/records/8280152.

-*** Alternatively, the large .rds files can be accessed at https://zenodo.org/records/21652764.
+*** Alternatively, the large .rds files can be accessed at https://zenodo.org/records/21652764 (the corresponding folder name remains identical).